Our Ultimate Guide to Maximizing Commercial Bathroom Space

 This same effect can be created through the installation of reflective steel counters and sinks.
 You can even install reflective flooring.
 A high shine tile floor is a great option.
 Luckily, steel has become increasingly chic within the world of interior design, so not only will you be creating visual space in your small business restroom, but you will also add a sense of style to your architecture.

-- Leave Space Under Sinks.
 A lot of sink designs hide the plumbing underneath them within cabinet structures.
 While this may give the bathroom clean lines, it can also make the hand-washing area feel crowded.
 By exposing this area, you create visual space even if most people aren’t using it.
 Use sinks that are installed directly into the wall or a row of sinks installed within a free-standing counter.

 However, be sure you don’t leave the space underneath the sinks messy.
 Make sure you are as mindful of the visual effects of the plumbing underneath the sink as you are about the faucet hardware above.

-- Embrace Natural Light.
 Natural light makes a small commercial bathroom appear more spacious.
 However, inviting natural light in must be done judiciously.
 People using public restrooms expect a level of privacy and are likely to be less comfortable with clear windows than they would be at home.

 One trick is to install windows that are located high, near the ceiling.
 You can also use frosted or opaque glass to let in light without giving anyone outside a view into the bathroom.
 If you are on the top floor, a commercial skylight might also be a great option.
 That said, natural light isn’t worth making people uncomfortable.
 Most people prefer a small space over lack of privacy.

-- Employ Soft Colors.
 Soft colors reflect light, while dark colors absorb it.
 Soft colors will, therefore, make the bathroom appear larger.
 That doesn’t mean you can’t be creative with your color scheme.
 If you put soft colors on the wall, you can contrast the walls with darker colored fixtures and accessories.
 This will enhance the effect of the soft-colored walls.

 Further, there is still a wide-ranging design palette available among soft colors.
 If you are looking to bring specific colors or tones into your bathroom interior design, simply pick more muted varieties.

-- Consider Recessed Lighting.
 Lighting is an important part of any commercial bathroom design.
 However, the way lighting is installed can have a big influence on whether space feels cramped or spacious.
 The key is to recess your lighting, especially in the ceiling.
 Lighting fixtures that not recessed intrude on the precious space available.

 Physical lighting fixtures visually weigh down ceilings and pull walls inward.
 By recessing your lighting, you will leave walls and ceiling feeling unobtrusive.
 As you select your lighting, be mindful of how much you are using and the types of bulbs you are installing.
 One of the consequences of lighting overkill is excess heat.